Understanding a Bad ADHD Day

 Cognitive Fluctuations and Mental Fatigue

 On challenging days, thinking clearly can feel like trying to tune into multiple radio stations at once.
 Focus bounces rapidly between ideas, tasks, and sensations.
-Even familiar responsibilities, like answering emails or cooking a meal, can become mentally exhausting.
+Even familiar responsibilities — answering emails, cooking a meal — can become mentally exhausting.

 Sensory Overload and Environmental Sensitivity